henryhxu/CSCI4430-ESTR4120/README.md

 From a practical point of view, we learn what sockets are and how to use them.
 And we write code.
 We write code to implement various protocols, to build client-server applications, video streaming applications, and transport protocols.

 ### Textbook (optional)
 The course materials are based upon the following classic textbook of Kurose and Ross.
 In addition, many materials are also borrowed heavily from [Mosharaf Chowdhury](http://www.mosharaf.com/)'s [computer networks](https://github.com/mosharaf/eecs489) course with his permission.
-Credit is given whenever possible to Mosharaf and a lot of other folks.
+Credit is given whenever possible to Mosharaf and a lot of other folks, especially for the ESTR lecture notes.
 - Computer Networking: A Top-Down Approach, 7th. (or earlier editions), by Jim Kurose and Keith Ross, 2016.
 ISBN 978-0133594140.

 You may also want to check out this online book: